andersonopt/website/content/blog/product-release-notes-4-23-21.md

 # Fixes

+* Adjusted a number of tools related to composite geometry to ensure that the buildable area polygon gets updated/behaves as expected.
 * Fixed full screen map mode on asset detail page so that map toolbar is still visible
 * Added message in UI for failed APN parcel searches
 * Buildable area (acres) column in parcels list should now update to the latest values Buildable Area Analysis values without refresh